ncrowther/WeatherGUI/README.md

-# IBM Decision Manager Open Edition L3 UI
+# IBM Decision Manager Open Edition Weather App

-This simple web app enables you to execte decision services running locally using easy to use forms.
-Two deicsion services are supported, LoanPrequalification and Pricing.
+This simple web app enables you to execte the weather decision service both locally and on OpenShift.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).